 The LSA launches Citizen — a magazine for everybody engaged in the challenge of creating the future city

-Earlier this month we proudly launched Citizen magazine over at Second Home London Fields.
+In July this year, we proudly launched Citizen magazine over at Second Home London Fields.
 Published by the London School of Architecture, Citizen is a new quarterly magazine for everybody engaged in the challenge of creating the future city.

 The first magazine to address design not in terms of visual aesthetics but as a transformative force, Citizen promotes, challenges and develops ideas that build on the mission of the LSA – to allow people living in cities to have more fulfilled and more sustainable lives.